aaccurso/aaccurso.github.io/_posts/2017-02-18-phaser-for-tabi.markdown

 So when we started developing the second game, I thought we should have a seed project in order to kick off games quicker and based on an architecture consistent across games.

-That's when _PhaserSeed_ came to life, with all the configuration and common components needed for building our games.
+That's when _PhaserSeed_ came to life, with all the configuration and common components needed for building our games such as: i18n, local storage management, user game settings, common navigation, modals, sound management, assets preloading, environment specific configuration, etc.

 <github-repo-card name="phaser-seed">
   <div class="loading">